 There you have it.
 These are the first six strategies I have for you to help you write productively.
 Can you start to implement one of these today?
 Download your scientific writing productivity toolkit and get started.

-I recommend playing around with the various bits of advice and tools before you read the second part of this writing productivity mini-series that I will release in two weeks’ time.
+I recommend playing around with the various bits of advice and tools before you read the second part of this writing productivity mini-series.

 Ultimately, you have to see what works best for you.
 When you hit a wall and need some assistance for your personal writing productivity challenges, book a strategy session with me right away!
 I’ll help you save time and feel good about it.